Biomass Producer CN Energy Group Seeks U.S. IPO Capital (Pending:CNEY)

 Xingtai Coal Chemical Co.

-Management says its strong R&D relationships and strategic placement of facilities near major supplies of raw materials as well as transportation corridors facilitates transport of its products to customers in East and South China.
+Management says its strong R&D relationships and strategic placement of facilities near major supplies of raw materials as well as transportation corridors facilitate transport of its products to customers in East and South China.

 Financial Performance